freeCodeCamp/freeCodeCamp/guide/english/css/css3-colors/index.md

 ### Hexadecimal Values

-Hexadecimal values are yet another way to define colors in CSS and they work quite similarly to RGB values.<br>
+Hexadecimal values are yet another way to define colors in CSS and they work quite similarly to RGB values.
+It is supported in all browsers.<br>

+**A hexadecimal color is specified with: #RRGGBB** <br>

+RR(Red), GG(Green), BB(Blue) are hexadecimal integers between 00 and FF specify the intensity of the color. <br>

 A random hex code would like this: `#29432b`, where the first two characters after the hash stand for the amount of RED in the mix, the second two stand for the amount of Green and the last two stand for the amount of Blue.<br>